junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "If you don't believe the photo, I guess you won't believe what I saw by my own eyes, then."
 The man that must be Hector insists, voice over the lingering chuckles that haven't died down.
 "I swear to God, on the day I took the photo, I saw a yeti that was so much larger than any in the record.
 It must be at least sixty feet tall, and the most weird thing is its color.
 Not like any other white yetis, this one had a beige color, and the back standing so straight, if I don't know any better, I might say it's a giant in a trench coat."

-Dean jerks up his head so fast he even startles himself.
+Dean jerks up his head so fast the movement even startles himself.
 He jumps to his feet, marching towards the group and grabbing the man by the collar before he even realizes what he's doing.
 "What did you say?"
 He scowls right into the man's face.

 Hector stutters.
 "Chill, man.
 Just some story time.
 I was telling the ladies the other night when I was on the mountain.
 Just so happened to see this weird ass yeti."